luislve17/amauta/README.md

 > 4. Is there a way I can contribute

 You may create issues requesting features or reporting bugs, but since the development is in a really early stage for now, those are probably going to be addressed anyway and the issues section will get (optimistically speaking) floaded.
+PRs are also just for me for the moment.
-For now, using the tool, leaving a star, sharing it with friends and collegues is enough.
+Ideally and for now: using the tool, starring the project, leaving your toughts in an issue using the "Input" template and sharing the repo with friends and collegues is enough.
 Thank you! 🙂

 > 5. I want to give you my moneh tho